-VR agencies were created by the.
+VR agencies were created by the Rehabilitation Act of 1973 (Rehab Act).
 Under Title I of the Act, states receive money to provide VR services to persons with disabilities.
 VR agencies use this money to fund a wide range of goods and services that are connected to a person’s vocational goal.
 Eligible individuals have a right to these services under federal and state laws.

 The Rehab Act is based on the principal that “people with disabilities are capable of achieving high quality, competitive and integrated employment when provided the necessary services and supports.”
 State-run VR systems were created to provide the services persons with disabilities need in order to participate in job-driven training and to pursue high-quality employment outcomes.

 Since 1986, the Rehabilitation Act has required VR agencies to “maximize the employment” outcome for those receiving VR services.
 This change expanded VR services to increase the potential of individuals with disabilities to achieve competitive integrated employment.

 In 1998, President Clinton signed the Workforce Investment Act (WIA), and in 2014, President Obama signed the Workforce Innovation and Opportunity Act (WIOA), both of which significantly strengthened the Rehabilitation Act’s original requirements.

 Today, the law continues to reinforce and ensure its original intent: “Individuals with disabilities, with appropriate supports and services, are able to achieve the same kinds of competitive integrated employment as non-disabled individuals.”
 It also now places a greater emphasis on serving people with disabilities, including people with the most significant disabilities, and VR agencies’ responsibility to help them achieve competitive employment in an integrated setting.